bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 Great.
 The core editing is done.
 We can now change some general parameters of the animation like we did for the previous dataset.
 We want to hide the bounding box and make the scale bar more visible.

-- Add the corresponding lines to the script, then `Run`
+- Add the corresponding lines to the script, then press `Run`:

 ```default
 At frame 0: